luci/luci-go/lucicfg/doc/README.md

 Loads another Starlark module (if it haven't been loaded before), extracts one or more values from it, and binds them to names in the current module.

-This is not actually a function, but a core Starlark statement.
-We give it additional meaning (related to [the execution model](#execution_doc)) worthy of additional documentation.

 A load statement requires at least two "arguments".
 The first must be a literal string, it identifies the module to load.
 The remaining arguments are a mixture of literal strings, such as `'x'`, or named literal strings, such as